Larry Smith (running back)

-William Lawrence Smith (born September 2, 1947) is an American former college and professional football player who was a running back in the National Football League (NFL) for six seasons during the 1960s and 1970s.
-Smith played college football for the University of Florida, and earned All-American honors.
-He was a first-round pick in the 1969 NFL Draft, and played professionally for the Los Angeles Rams and Washington Redskins of the NFL.
+William Lawrence Smith (born September 2, 1947) is an American former professional football player who was a running back for six seasons in the National Football League (NFL) during the 1960s and 1970s.
+Smith played college football for the Florida Gators, earning All-American honors.
+He was a first-round pick in the 1969 NFL/AFL draft, and played professionally for the Los Angeles Rams and Washington Redskins of the NFL.

 Early life

 Smith was born in 1947 in Tampa, Florida, and attended Thomas Richard Robinson High School in Tampa.
 As a junior in 1963, Smith was the star running back on the Robinson Knights high school football team, and led his team to Florida's first-ever state championship football game before losing to the Coral Gables Cavaliers 16–14.
 He finished his high school career with forty-seven touchdowns, and received all-county, all-state, and Parade magazine high school All-American accolades.
 In 2007, forty-two years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Smith as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.